Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Comoving Reference Frame

-\subsection{Polar coordinates}
+\subsection{Polar Coordinates}

-The position of any point in Sgr can be uniquely determined by its right ascension and declination on the sky, $(\alpha, \delta)$, and its distance $D$.
+The position of any point in Sgr can be uniquely determined by its R.A. and decl. on the sky, $(\alpha, \delta)$, and its distance, $D$.
 To simplify our analysis and have a better interpretation of our results in terms of internal kinematics, we introduced a new reference system centered on the galaxy COM with coordinates $(\alpha_0, \delta_0, D_0)$.
 Angular coordinates $(\rho, \phi)$ are defined on the celestial sphere, where $\rho$ is the is the angular distance between the points $(\alpha, \delta)$ and $(\alpha_0, \delta_0)$ and $\phi$ is the position angle (PA) of the point $(\alpha, \delta)$ with respect to $(\alpha_0, \delta_0)$.
-The angle $\phi$ is measured counterclockwise starting from the axis that runs in the direction of decreasing right ascension at constant declination $\delta_0$ \citep[see Fig 1 from][]{Marel2002}.
-Equations (1)-(3) from \citet{Marel-Cioni2001} allow $(\rho, \phi)$ to be calculated from any $(\alpha, \delta)$.
+The angle $\phi$ is measured counterclockwise starting from the axis that runs in the direction of decreasing R.A. at constant decl. $\delta_0$ \citep[see Fig 1 from][]{Marel2002}.
+Equations (1)-(3) from \citet{Marel-Cioni2001} allow $(\rho, \phi)$ to be calculated from any $(\alpha, \delta)$:

-The velocity vector at any position $(\rho, \phi, D)$ can be decomposed in three orthogonal components:
+The velocity vector at any position $(\rho, \phi, D)$ can be decomposed into three orthogonal components: